No Surprise Billing - Understanding Your Bill

 Coordination of benefits — How insurance organizations determine the primary payment source when you are covered under more than one insurance organization or group medical plan.
 Many insurance contracts state that if you are covered under more than one insurance plan, benefits will be coordinated so that total benefits paid will not be more than 100 percent of the bill.

-Covered services — Specific services or supplies for which you’re insurance reimburses you or pays your health care provider.
+Covered services — Specific services or supplies for which your insurance reimburses you or pays your health care provider.
 These consist of a combination of mandatory and optional services and vary by state.

 Deductible — The agreed amount you must pay before your insurance organization will pay a claim.
 Usually, you have 12 months to meet your deductible.
 Eligible expenses after you meet your deductible are then paid for the rest of that 12-month period.